system-transparency/stfe/doc/api.md

 }
 ```

-Unlike X.509 certificates which already have validity ranges, a
-checksum does not carry any such information.
-Therefore, we require
-that the submitter selects a _shard hint_.
-The selected shard hint
-must be in the log's _shard interval_.
-A shard interval is defined by
-a start time and an end time.
-Both ends of the shard interval are
-inclusive and expressed as the number of seconds since the UNIX epoch
-(January 1, 1970 00:00 UTC).

-Sharding simplifies log operations because it becomes explicit when a
-log can be shutdown.
-A log must only accept logging requests that
-have valid shard hints.
-A log should only accept logging requests
-during the predefined shard interval.
-Note that _the submitter's
-shard hint is not a verified timestamp_.
-The submitter should set the
-shard hint as large as possible.
-If a roughly verified timestamp is
-needed, a cosigned tree head can be used.

-Without a shard hint, the good Samaritan could log all leaves from an
-earlier shard into a newer one.
-Not only would that defeat the
-purpose of sharding, but it would also become a potential
-denial-of-service vector.

-The signed message is composed of the chosen `shard_hint` and the
+`message` is composed of the `shard_hint`, chosen by the submitter to
+match the shard interval for the log, and the submitter's `checksum`
+to be logged.

+`signature_over_message` is a signature over `message`, using the
-submitter's `checksum`.
-It must be possible to verify
+submitter's verification key.
+It must be possible to verify the
-`signature_over_message` using the submitter's public verification
+signature using the submitter's public verification key, as indicated
-key.

-Note that the way `shard_hint` and `checksum` are serialized with
-regards to signing differs from how they're being transmitted to the
-log.
+by `key_hash`.

-A `key_hash` of the key used for signing `message` is included in
+`key_hash` is a hash of the submitter's verification key used for
-`tree_leaf` so that the leaf can be attributed to the submitter.
-A
+signing `message`.
+It is included in `tree_leaf` so that the leaf can
-hash, rather than the full public key, is used to motivate the
+be attributed to the submitter.
+A hash, rather than the full public
-verifier to locate the appropriate key and make an explicit trust
+key, is used to motivate verifiers to locate the appropriate key and
-decision.
+make an explicit trust decision.

 ## Public endpoints
 Every log has a base URL that identifies it uniquely.
 The only